j4redj0el/Bank_Subscription_Analysis-/README.md

 **OTHER VISUALS:** Other visuals display the **total number of customers** and the **subscription rate for each customer segment**, dynamically adjusting based on the selected filters.

 >### Dashboard
+The dashboard below shows 43 clients with personal loans subscribed to the term deposit, which resulted in a 6.22% subscription rate, calculated as the percentage of all contacted clients with personal loans.

 ![alt text](https://github.com/j4redj0el/Bank_Subscription_Analysis-/blob/main/BankDashboard_Marketing_PersonalLoan.jpg)